cjus/hydra-aws-docker-article/README2.md

 #### Working with private containers

-It's likely, that at some point you'll need to use private containers for one or more of your services.
+It's likely that at some point you'll need to use private containers for one or more of your services.
 To do this, you first sign into a master node and then issue a `docker login` command.

 ```shell
 $ docker login
 ```

-You can then issue the `docker service` command with the `--with-registry-auth` flag to tell Docker to use the credential we provided during the login.
+You can then issue the `docker service` command with the `--with-registry-auth` flag to tell Docker to use the credential you provided during the login.

 Here's the full command: